In "A Penny Plain and Twopence Coloured," the title

 the scenery to make his characters to come to life.

-"Drop Scene" from Pollock's Juvenile Drama.
+A toy theater print "Drop Scene" from Pollock's Juvenile Drama.

 Toy theaters of various kinds were especially popular during